nicholaschenai/agi-potential-notes/README.md

 # Decision procedures
 - [LATS](papers/LATS.md): selection (MCTS), expansion(MCTS), evaluation via LM, simulation(MCTS), backprop (MCTS), reflection to store failed traj as context. see their comparisons vs other decision procedures like ToT, ReAct, Reflexion

-# Data
-for training, retrieval, curriculum

-Tinystories: quality data is impt
-- Web search
-- Document DBs (eg Wikidata in [CoK](https://arxiv.org/abs/2305.13269))
-- Knowledge graphs (eg via SPARQL in [CoK](https://arxiv.org/abs/2305.13269))
-- Wiki and API (as in ReAct)
-- Table corpora (eg WikiTables in [CoK](https://arxiv.org/abs/2305.13269))
-- Other data sets (eg ScienceQA in [CoK](https://arxiv.org/abs/2305.13269))

-# Retrieval
-## How to rank?
-- Importance score by LLM (eg [gen-agents](papers/gen-agents.md))
-- Recency score (eg [gen-agents](papers/gen-agents.md) and other episodic mem implentations)
-- Relevance (eg dense vectors like ebd, sparse vectors like BM25, or hybrid)
-- Frequency of access (eg [soar](papers/soar.md))
-- Tiered: cheap methods like BM25 when filtering from bulk documents, then rerank those retrieved w more expensive but better methods like ebd or LM

 ---
 # Challenges for cognitive architecture